Michael-Holthausen82/Michael-Holthausen82/README.md

-- 👋 Hi, I’m @AnotherNewbie or Michael G. Holthausen
+- 👋 Hi, I’m Michael G. Holthausen
 - 👀 I’m interested in ...
 Music, Video Games, and coding!
 - 🌱 I’m currently learning ...
 Javascript with the software engineering thinkful bootcamp
 - 💞️ I’m looking to collaborate on ... nothing really at this time, but if you think of something feel free to ask me